mongodb-appeng/taskit/README.md

 ### Hosting

-Don't host for too long if your concerned about others writing tasks to your `tasks` collection.
+Don't host for too long if your concerned about others writing tasks to your `task` collection.

 ## Optional Features to Add